Sterling Anderson Sells 200,000 Shares of Aurora Innovation, Inc. (NASDAQ:AUR) Stock

-Aurora Innovation, Inc. (NASDAQ:AUR – Get Rating) Director Sterling Anderson sold 200,000 shares of the business’s stock in a transaction dated Friday, June 16th.
-The stock was sold at an average price of $2.21, for a total transaction of $442,000.00.
-Following the completion of the transaction, the director now directly owns 801,087 shares in the company, valued at $1,770,402.27.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Aurora Innovation, Inc. (NASDAQ:AUR – Get Rating) Director Sterling Anderson sold 200,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 14th.
+The stock was sold at an average price of $2.08, for a total value of $416,000.00.
+Following the sale, the director now directly owns 1,201,087 shares of the company’s stock, valued at $2,498,260.96.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

 Sterling Anderson also recently made the following trade(s):

-Separately, Canaccord Genuity Group began coverage on shares of Aurora Innovation in a report on Wednesday, June 7th.
-They issued a “buy” rating and a $5.00 price target on the stock.
+Separately, Canaccord Genuity Group began coverage on Aurora Innovation in a research report on Wednesday, June 7th.
+They issued a “buy” rating and a $5.00 price target for the company.

 Aurora Innovation, Inc operates as a self-driving technology company in the United States.
 It focuses on developing Aurora Driver, a platform that brings a suite of self-driving hardware, software, and data services together to adapt and interoperate passenger vehicles, light commercial vehicles, and trucks.